couchbaselabs/ToDoLite-iOS/tutorial.md

 You will find the `queryListsInDatabase` method in `List.m` and the objective is to add the missing code to index the List documents.
 The emit function will emit the List title as key and null as the value.

-In sudo code, the map function will look like:
+In pseudo code, the map function will look like:

 	var type = document.type;
 	if document.type == "list"
 	    emit(document.title, null)

+Note that you will need specify a version string.
+This is used to detect when the view code changes.
+Use "1.0" for the version string.

-The solution is on the `workshop/create_views` branch.
+The solution is also available in the `List.m` file in the finished directory.

 ### STEP 4: Query Views

 A query is the action of looking up results from a view's index.
 In Couchbase Lite, queries are objects of the Query class.
 To perform a query you create one of these, customise its properties (such as the key range or the maximum number of rows) and then run it.
 The result is a QueryEnumerator, which provides a list of QueryRow objects, each one describing one row from the view's index.

-Now you have created the view to index List documents, you can query it.
+Since in the previous step you created the view to index List documents, you can query it.
 In `MasterViewController.m`, add the missing code to `setupTodoLists`:
 - create a `query` variable of type `CBLQuery` using the List class method you wrote above
 - run the query and create a `results` variable of type `CBLQueryEnumerator`

 Iterate on the result and log the title of every List document.
-If you saved List documents in Step 1, you should now see the titles in the Console:
+If you saved List documents in Step 1, you should now see the titles in the Console whenever you launch the application:

 ![][image-6]

-The solution is on the `workshop/query_views` branch.
+Note that simply saving a new list won't display your iteration because the `setupTodoLists` is called when the view is loaded.

+The code you would have added to the method is as follows:
+    CBLQuery *query = [List queryListsInDatabase:self.database];
+    CBLQueryEnumerator *result = [query run:nil];

+    for (CBLQueryRow *row in result) {
+        NSLog(@"The list title is %@", [[row document] propertyForKey:@"title"]);
+    }

 At this point, we could pass the result enumerator to a Table View Data Source to display the lists on screen.
 However, we will jump slightly ahead of ourselves and use a Live Query to have Reactive UI capabilities.

-### STEP 5: A Table View meets a Live Query
+### STEP 5: Adding Live Query to Table Views

-Couchbase Lite provides live queries.
+Couchbase Lite provides a feature called live queries.
 Once created, a live query remains active and monitors changes to the view's index, notifying observers whenever the query results change.
 Live queries are very useful for driving UI components like lists.

-We will use the query to populate a Table View with those documents.
-To have the UI automatically update when new documents are indexed, we will use a Live Query.
+We need a query to populate a Table View with those documents.
+To have the UI automatically update when new documents are indexed, we will use a Live Query using UITableDataSource.

-### STEP 6: Using the UITableDataSource

 Back in `setupTodoLists` of `MasterViewController.m`, we will need to make small changes to accommodate for a live query instead of a simple query.
 There is a `liveQuery` property on the Main Activity class that we can use in `setupTodoLists`:

+- Remove the code for iterating over the list from earlier
-- initialise the `self.liveQuery` with the query from Step 4 (all queries have a `toLiveQuery` method we can use to convert the query into a Live Query)
+- Initialize the already defined `self.liveQuery` with the query from Step 4 (all queries have an `asLiveQuery` method we can use to convert the query into a Live Query)
 - add a KVO observer on the `rows` property of the liveQuery object
 - in the `observeValueForKeyPath:ofObject:change:context:` handle the changes, set the `self.listsResults` to the new results.
 The rows result has a `allObjects` method to return an array
 - reload the tableview with the `reloadData` method